Croats in Sweden

 Croats in Sweden (Sverigekroater; Hrvati u Švedskoj) are citizens and residents of Sweden of Croatian descent.
 As of 2017, they number approximately 28,000 individuals.
 Croats mostly follow Catholicism, but a small minority that have been living in Sweden for generations have converted to Evangelicalism.
 They mostly live in Stockholm, the capital city, and in Malmö, in Rosengård district.
 The most successful football club of Croats of Sweden is NK Croatia Malmö, that played in 1988 the Swedish 2nd League, declared in 1989 with title "Best Immigrant Club of Europe", winner of Malmö Mästerskap four times (1988, 1989, 1991 and 2016).

+History

+First organised arrivals of groups of Croat guest workers from SFR Yugoslavia for Swedish automotive industry started in mid 1960s.
+The second major wave happened during the Croatian War of Independence and Bosnian War in early 1990s when numerous refugees from the region moved to Sweden.